 1/2 mile up the road, it takes a sharp veer to the right away from the stream to climb the hill.
 There is a small path that heads to the left that will put you down at the water level.
 I decided to follow this even though the book indicated I would not encounter good fishing for a substantial distance.

-I was encouraged by the increasing volume water present in the stream.
-While it was only running at a trickle in mid-October, it was running and there were pools collecting this precious resource.
-As I walked by some of the smaller pools, I could see small trout skittering around in their desperate attempt to avoid my approach.
-I was delighted by this as my first thought was “how could anything survive in so little water”.
+I was encouraged by the increasing volume of water present in the stream.
+While it was only running at a trickle in mid-October, it was running, and pools were collecting this precious resource.
+Walking by some of the smaller pools, I saw small trout skittering around in their desperate attempt to avoid my approach.
+I was delighted by this, as my first thought was, “How could anything survive in so little water?”.
 Since I saw life, I decided to start fishing my way up at the likely spots.
 I tied on a small Adams and began to pepper likely pools.
-I was instantly rewarded with the chattering, chittering and snapping of the little guys attempting to choke down the fly which was clearly too big for their little mouths.
-This changed as I moved quietly towards the pools that were at least a foot in depth – I began to pick up some small brookies in the 4 to 6 inch range.
-When the action died down on top, I tied on a green weenie and stripped it across the bottom of the pools; generating additional fish excitement.
-The nice brookie shown in the picture below was caught using that green weenie.
+I was instantly rewarded with the chattering, chittering, and snapping of the little guys attempting to choke down the fly, which was clearly too big for their little mouths.
+This changed as I moved quietly towards the pools that were at least a foot in depth – I began to pick up some small brookies in the 4 to 6-inch range.
+When the action died down on top, I tied on a green weenie and stripped it across the bottom of the pools, generating additional fish excitement.
+The nice brookie in the picture below was caught using that green weenie.

 I encountered one deep hole which was protected by a thick bed of leaves preventing me from fishing it effectively.
 I crawled up to it and poked my head up; leveraging the angle of the late afternoon sun to see the contents of the pool.
 I could see a “large” brookie swimming with a few buddies at the bottom.
 This guy was huge — probably nine inches — which is certainly big in this skinny water.
 I tried to break through the carpet of leaves floating on the top of the pool to no good effect — my efforts just put the fish down.